-A Collection of War Poems by Judith Bandidt, dedicated to returned servicemen and women around the world, and to those who did not return.
+A Collection of prose, photographs and war poems by Judith Bandidt, dedicated to returned servicemen and women around the world, and to those who did not return.

-The themes of the poems selected for inclusion in The Soldier on the Stone address both World Wars, Vietnam, the conflicts in Bosnia, Iraq and Afghanistan and the continuing war on terror.
+The themes of the content selected for inclusion in The Soldier on the Stone address both World Wars, Vietnam, the conflicts in Bosnia, Iraq and Afghanistan and the continuing war on terror.

 The Soldier on the Stone